 Shopify is a great all-around platform, but it’s proprietary software, meaning that it lives on the Shopify servers, and some things can’t be changed.

 Creating custom Shopify stores is slower than developing with just about any other technology.
 In addition, they don’t offer git-based version control, making it hard for multiple developers to work on the same store.

 As a general rule, for the majority, we would recommend Shopify, even though it has some flaws.

-For businesses that are making decent money and want to take the next step, we recommend going headless with Shopify.
+For businesses making decent money and wanting to take the next step, we recommend going headless with Shopify.
 This process is a bit technical, but all it means is adding a custom interface to a Shopify store instead of using their tools.

 Going headless is a growth play.
-It speeds up the performance of a Shopify store, allows a flexible and unique interface while keeping all the excellent features that Shopify users love.
+It speeds up the performance of a Shopify store, allows a flexible and unique interface, and keeps all the excellent features that Shopify users love.